khiner/flowgrid/README.md

 * `.fga`: _FlowGrid**Actions**_
   - FlowGrid can also save and load projects as a list of _action gestures_.
     This format stores an ordered record of _every action_ that affected the app state up to the time it was saved.
-    More accurately, an `.fga` file is a list _of lists_ of actions.
+    More accurately, an `.fga` file is a list _of lists_ of (action, timestamp) pairs.
-    Each top-level list represents a logical _gesture_, composed of a list of actions.
+    Each top-level list represents a logical _gesture_, composed of a list of actions, along with the absolute time they occurred.
     Each action item contains all the information needed to carry out its effect on the application state.
-    Each list of actions in a `.fga` file tells you, in application-domain semantics, what _happened_.
+    In other words, each list of actions in an `.fga` file tells you, in application-domain semantics, what _happened_.
-  - **Gesture compression:** Actions within each gesture are compressed to a potentially smaller set of actions.
+  - **Gesture compression:** Actions within each gesture are compressed down to a potentially smaller set of actions.
-    This compression is done in a way that retains the same application-state effects, while keeping the same application-domain semantics.
+    This compression is done in a way that retains the same application-state effects, while also keeping the same application-domain semantics.
-  - FlowGrid loads `.fga` project files by:
-    * Opening an empty project
-    * Executing each action stored in the file, finalizing the gesture after each sub-list

-_TODO: Tradeoffs between project types_

 ## License